On rational maps between moduli spaces of curves and of vector bundles: The fibration in for .

 \subsection{The moduli spaces $\cM_{0,n}$}

-Before going through the main results of this section we give a brief account of some well know results on the moduli spaces of pointed curves.
-Set-theoretically, $\cM_{0,n}$ is the set of projective equivalence classes of $n$-tuples of distinct points on $\PP^1$.
-Moreover, if $n\geq 3$ the moduli spaces $\cM_{0,n}$ are fine and have a structure of quasi-projective algebraic variety.
+Before going through the main results of this section we give a brief account of a few results on the moduli spaces of pointed curves that will be needed in the following.
+If $n\geq 3$, $\cM_{0,n}$ is set-theoretically the set of projective equivalence classes of ordered $n$-tuples of distinct points on $\PP^1$.
+Moreover, for the same range of $n$, it carries a structure of quasi-projective algebraic variety.
 There exist different compactifications of these spaces.
-The most ancient historically is probably the GIT compactification $\cM_{0,n}^{GIT}$ (the Segre cubic is $\cM_{0,6}^{GIT}$), whose glorious construction dates back to \cite{mf:git} and has known some more recent interest thanks to \cite{vakilpointed} where the equations for $\cM_{0,n}^{GIT}$ are computed.
-Another well known compactification is the Mumford-Knudsen $\overline{\cM}_{0,n}$ obtained via stable marked curves \cite{knudsenpointed}.
+The oldest one is probably the GIT compactification $\cM_{0,n}^{GIT}$ (the Segre cubic is $\cM_{0,6}^{GIT}$), that has known further recent interest thanks to \cite{vakilpointed}, where the equations for $\cM_{0,n}^{GIT}$ are computed.
+Subsequently the Mumford-Knudsen compactification $\overline{\cM}_{0,n}$ was introduced, which is obtained by adding stable nodal marked curves \cite{knudsenpointed} and is finer than the GIT one on the boundary.
+By this we mean that there exists a birational morphism $\overline{\cM}_{0,n} \ra \cM_{0,n}^{GIT}$ which contracts partially some boundary strata, but it is an isomorphism over the open subset $\cM_{0,n} \subset \overline{\cM}_{0,n}$.
+See \cite{bolgit} or \cite{langeavritz} for more details on this morphism.

-These two compactifications differ on the boundary while they both contain $\cM_{0,n}$ as an open subset.
-Their relation with rational normal curves contained in $\PP^{n-2}$ is very tight and a large amount of results on $\overline{\cM}_{0,n}$ can be obtained by studying the geometry of these curves and the birational transformations of $\PP^{n-2}$: the first example of this interplay was Theorem \ref{verokapra}.

-The Mumford-Knudsen space $\overline{\cM}_{0,n+1}$ has a few different realizations as a blow-up of the projective space.
+A large amount of results on $\overline{\cM}_{0,n}$ can be obtained by studying the geometry of RNCs in $\PP^{n-2}$ and the birational transformations of $\PP^{n-2}$: the first example of this interplay was Theorem \ref{verokapra}.
+The Mumford-Knudsen space $\overline{\cM}_{0,n+1}$ has also different realizations as a blow-up of the projective space.
 We are particularly interested in the following.

-\begin{theorem} (\cite{hassetpointed} Sect.
+\begin{theorem} (\cite{kapra},\cite{hassetpointed} Sect.
 6.2)